DigiBP/Team-24DIGIBP3/README.md

 The first part of our process is the receipt of the order.
 We changed this completly.
 The process starts with the order request.
 This is triggered by a microsoft forms which the customer has to fill out.
 You can find the form in the [folder](https://github.com/DigiBP/Team-24DIGIBP3/blob/main/Microsoft%20Forms/Customer%20form%20for%20the%20mixing%20order%20request.pdf) or it is also directly available under the [link to forms](https://forms.office.com/e/q00ES47EVk).

+Afterwards the data are forwarded to bexio and it checks, if there is already a customer with this e-mail address.
+If not, there is automatically a new customer createt in bexio.
+The next step is, if Mondetto has some capacity to fullfill the order.
+If not, the order will be canceled and the the process ends there.

+When there is some capacity, the next step is to calculate the price of the services.
+There it depends, which service type (express, advanced or basic) and which amount of songs (one to five) the customer has choosen in his order request in forms.
+In the price calculation is also the option of a voucher included (customers can get vouchers from Mondetto for example if he is delayed with his delivery).
+When the price is calculated, the system sends an offer via e-mail to the customer.
+He has 12 hours to accept them via a link.
+If he does not do so within this time, the order is canceled and the process ends.
+If he confirms via the link within this time, a payment request is automatically triggered and the customer receives another e-mail for payment.
+The services are always paid in advance.
+After the payment has been validated, an invoice is generated via Bexio and an order confirmation is sent to the customer by e-mail.

 ![To-be Model](https://github.com/DigiBP/Team-24DIGIBP3/blob/78ee0534811cd0ac4c58d37e8b95044916e23372/Pictures/To-be-process%20Mixing%20Order%20Management.png)